By: Connie Maniscalco on May 5th, 2023

 - One-to-ones: Give each person a chance to sit with their manager or department head and talk about the job.
 With focused questions, you should be able to measure employee engagement.

-- Stay interviews: Stay interviews are like exit interviews, except that HR conducts them with people who are not planning to resign.
+- Stay interviews: Stay interviews are like exit interviews, except that Human Resources speak to people who are not planning to resign.
 These conversations are a chance to explore what you’re getting right as an employer while giving team members a chance to talk about their improvement suggestions.

 - Online surveys: Digital employee surveys can be anonymous, which is essential if you want people to talk about how they really feel.
-You can run a lengthy engagement survey that focuses on all aspects of employment or do some targeted pulse surveys that look at specific issues like culture or compensation.
+You can run a lengthy engagement survey that focuses on all aspects of employment, or you can create some targeted pulse surveys that look at specific issues like culture or compensation.

 Engagement is built on several factors and your studies will have to look at each in turn.
 Some of the main areas where its helpful to have employee feedback include: